Federated Transfer Learning with Differential Privacy: Introduction

 \subsection{Contributions}

-In this paper, we study three specific problems under the FTL setup, where the goal is to improve learning on the target data set by utilising information from multiple source data sets with potentially heterogeneous data generating mechanisms.
-To provide rigorous privacy guarantees that are suitable for such settings, we formulate FDP (\Cref{def:interactive-FDP}), which offers site-specific privacy guarantees without a trusted central server.
-We investigate the minimax risk for different problems under such privacy constraints.
+In this paper, we study specific problems under the FTL setup, where the goal is to improve learning on the target data set by utilising information from multiple source data sets with potentially heterogeneous data-generating mechanisms.
+To provide rigorous privacy guarantees suitable for such settings, we formulate FDP (\Cref{def:interactive-FDP}) that offers site-specific privacy guarantees without a trusted central server.
+We investigate the minimax risk for the univariate mean estimation problem (\Cref{sec:mean-estimation}) and the low-dimensional linear regression problem (\Cref{sec:lowd-regression}) under such privacy constraints.
+In \Cref{sec:extensions}, we extend our framework to high-dimensional linear regression (\Cref{sec:highd-regression}) and M-estimation (\Cref{sec:m-estimation}), where we develop algorithms that satisfy FDP constraints and provide theoretical guarantees for them to quantify the cost of privacy.

-We consider three classical statistics problems with increasing dimensionality.
-For the univariate mean estimation problem (\Cref{sec:mean-estimation}) and the low-dimensional linear regression problem (\Cref{sec:lowd-regression}), where the covariate dimension $d$ is assumed to be smaller than the sample size at each site, we develop private federated learning procedures and establish their optimality when the target and all source data sets have balanced sample sizes.
+For the univariate mean estimation problem (\Cref{sec:mean-estimation}) and the low-dimensional linear regression problem (\Cref{sec:lowd-regression}), where the covariate dimension $d$ is assumed to be smaller than the sample size at each site, we develop private federated learning procedures and establish their optimality.
 In particular, the minimax rates take the form of

-where the target-only rate corresponds to learning only using the target data subject to central DP constraints, and the FDP rate arises when combining information across source data sets subject to FDP constraints.
+where the target-only rate corresponds to learning only from the target data, subject to central DP constraints, and the FDP rate arises when combining information across source data sets, subject to FDP constraints.

-Specific rates for all three problems are presented in \Cref{table:contribution-rates}.
-Note that for the high-dimensional regression problem (\Cref{sec:highd-regression}), we only obtain an upper bound on the corresponding FDP rate and we provide a discussion on its connection to the setting under LDP constraint and the conjecture on its tightness in \Cref{sec:discussion-highd}.